Bangor Tennis Club is a friendly, LTA accredited tennis club.

 The current committee are keen to maintain and improve the club and its lovely facilities.
-We have recently applied for funding from the LTA to help us install a new automatic, number-lock gate onto the courts.
-When installed, it would integrate with our new online booking system and enhance our site security and enables us to offer a 'Pay and Play' option so that non-members can book courts and play too.
+In 2020 we received funding from the LTA to help us install an automatic, number-lock gate onto the courts.
+The gate integrates with our online booking system, enhances our site security and enables us to offer a 'Pay and Play' option so that non-members can book courts and play too.
 The gate therefore allows us to safely open up to more people and raise some additional funds to plough back into the club.

 We have also begun to look at options for the replacement of our current clubhouse (which is nearing the end of its life) with an environmentally appropriate, modern equivalent.
 However,

 The club is energised and excited by what the future holds and by the idea of using technology to improve the local environment and for wider benefit.
 If we can make a few sensitive and thoughtful improvements, we have no doubt that the club will continue to flourish and be a valuable local amenity for many more years and generations to come.